GenericMappingTools/pygmt/doc/ecosystem.md

 interactively.
 Its main components are a powerful interactive Python shell and a Jupyter kernel to work with Python code in Jupyter notebooks and other interactive frontends.

-PyGMT rely on IPython to provide a rich interactive experience in Jupyter notebooks.
+PyGMT relies on IPython to provide a rich interactive experience in Jupyter notebooks.

 #### GeoPandas